 A Brief History of Sickman’s Mill

 Located at 671 Sandhill Road, Pequea, PA in Conestoga Township along the banks of the Pequea Creek, Sickman’s Mill is a monument to a forgotten time.
 The power to operate its machinery came entirely from the water that ran below it.
 In fact, the canal that feeds the water turbine can absorb 1/3 of the creek water.
-Built in 1793 by a Christian Shenk, he used the property as a distillery.
+Built in 1793 by Christian Shenk for use as a distillery.

 An earlier mill was possibly built on the location as early as 1765 when a John Stone’s mill was offered at Sheriff sale.
 Tax lists of 1772 show Samuel Hess owning a mill in this location, probably bought at the 1765 Sheriff’s sale.